1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Signs and Symptoms

-• Sharp pain in the lower left abdomen
+• Sharp pain in the lower left abdomen.

-• Fever, chills, or malaise
+• Fever, chills, or general malaise.

-• Bloating, gas, or abdominal cramps
+• Abdominal cramps, gas, or bloating.

 How Dr. Rishi Diagnoses Diverticulitis?